apmuthu/FA24extensions/Extensions/rep_route_deliveries/README.md

 (oldest delivery) to the last stop (newest).

 ## Known Limitations
-- `additional fields` does not have branch support, So Only one geocode per client.
-If you have clients with more than one branch ie location they should be seperated.
 - Only one trip is supported, the locations have to connect by roadway.
 You couldnt route deliveries in france and england at the same time.
 - Doesn't support Shippers ie. Drivers.
 FrontAcconting core needs a small change